limon27121/Automate-webform-submission-using-Junit/README.md

 - **Success Message Verification**: Script waits for and verifies the appearance of the success message ("Thank you for your submission!") on the web page.

 - **Logging**: Console logs indicate whether the form submission was successful or if any errors occurred during the process.

+##Purpose
+The primary purpose of this project is to demonstrate automated testing capabilities using Selenium WebDriver and Node.js.
+By automating the web form submission, it showcases how repetitive manual tasks can be efficiently handled through script automation, ensuring accuracy and reliability in testing scenarios.